-As part of activities marking 2018 International Youth Day, the Executive Chairman of Kwara State Internal Revenue Service (KW-IRS) Dr Muritala Awodun, has charged Nigeria youths to build an innovative capacity in approaching issues or challenges in their immediate environment rather than being creative.
+As part of activities marking 2018 International Youth Day, the Executive Chairman of Kwara State Internal Revenue Service (KW-IRS) Prof. Muritala Awodun, has charged Nigeria youths to build an innovative capacity in approaching issues or challenges in their immediate environment rather than being creative.
 He made this statement during an event organized by the Kwara State Government tagged “Inspiring Innovative Thinking towards Self Reliance, Economic Growth and Sustainable Development” at the Kwara State Banquet Hall, Ilorin on Sunday, 12th August 2018.

-In his introductory remarks, Dr Muritala Awodun said everybody has the capacity to be creative because they can see something wrong and are willing to proffer solutions to it.
+In his introductory remarks, Prof. Muritala Awodun said everybody has the capacity to be creative because they can see something wrong and are willing to proffer solutions to it.
 He posited that youths in Nigeria today underutilizing their capacity for innovative thinking which is one of the banes of national development.
 He added that for someone to be attributed as innovative, such individual must have the ability to act on the identified problems and actualize it without hesitation.

 The KW-IRS Executive Chairman gave an address on the restructured Internal Revenue Service as an approach of discussing the theme of the event in relation to its effect on infrastructural development and youth empowerment in Kwara State.
 He eulogized the courage of the Executive Governor of Kwara state, Dr Abdulfatah Ahmed for establishing Kwara State Internal Revenue Service (KW-IRS) despite the economic woes faced by Nigeria.